nirmalrai3794/Corona-Virus-Analysis/README.md

 # Corona-Virus-Analysis
-This is my Second PowerBI Project, In this I  have made a dashboard on trends of Corona virus.
+This is my Second PowerBI Project, In this I  did analysis on trends of Corona virus.